kunaagar/training-be-module-04/targeting-service-module/README.md

   training.server.http.port=9999
   ```

-  If you made modifications to the properties file, re-compile the configuration by executing `mvn clean package` in the **configuration** folder.
+  If you have made modifications to the properties file, re-compile the configuration by executing `mvn clean package` in the **configuration** folder.

 ### Build & Run